gustisuryaa/Relay/README.md

 Most "todo app" portfolio pieces stop at create/read/update/delete.
 Relay adds two things that are genuinely harder to get right:

-1. **Real-time multiplayer state** — when User A drags a card, User B's browser needs to reflect that move without a refresh, and without two users' simultaneous edits corrupting the board's ordering.
+1. **Real-time multiplayer state**, when User A drags a card, User B's browser needs to reflect that move without a refresh, and without two users' simultaneous edits corrupting the board's ordering.
-2. **An LLM feature that's actually useful**, not decorative — the AI summary exists because "read the last 20 comments" is a real annoyance on any project board with more than a few active users.
+2. **An LLM feature that's actually useful**, not decorative, the AI summary exists because "read the last 20 comments" is a real annoyance on any project board with more than a few active users.